ModelEarth/community/challenge/how/README.md

 ##Fork the "apps" repo and copy one of the community page examples

-Change variables in your copied page to match your local community.
+Copy the [base folder](../../../apps/base/) within the [apps repo](../../../apps/) and change variables to match your local community.
 [Get started with forking GitHub repos](../../../localsite/start/)

 ##Identify a location and explore adverse impacts affecting your area